mcastillo40/Excercise-Tracker/README.md

 # Excercise-Tracker
 Develop database interactions with node.js and DOM implementation.
 Utilizing MySql commands to respond to queries and get/change the informaiton in the database.
-Must install npm package managaer
+Must install npm package managaer.